 Types of Revenue Receiving Budgets:

-The million dollar difference: Recharge Centers charge more than $175,000 annually to federally sponsored programs OR more than $1,000,000 in total charges.
-Cost Centers charge less than $175,000 annually to federally sponsored programs AND less than $1,000,000 in total charges.
+The million dollar difference: Service Centers charge more than $175,000 annually to federally sponsored programs OR more than $1,000,000 in total charges.
+Recharge Centers charge less than $175,000 annually to federally sponsored programs AND less than $1,000,000 in total charges.

 Auxiliary Activity Budgets: